 The majority of these services use the symbol

 @ to represent the root domain when configuring a CNAME record.
 For example, to configure your root domain using most services, the CNAME record will look like this:

 If your domain is registered with a service that does not support root level CNAMEs, don’t worry, who you purchase your domain from (your registrar) and who manages your DNS can be different.
 We recommend moving your DNS to be managed by Cloudflare.
-For detailed instructions, see the tutorial How to setup a custom domain with Cloudflare.
+For detailed instructions, see our guide on How to setup a root domain domain with Cloudflare.

 Set the Custom Domain on Ghost.org

 Now that you’ve got your CNAME record setup, you will need to associate the domain name with a Ghost blog in your account.
 To do this, you can follow these simple steps: